top of page

 This course will be primarily lecture, but it will include some group participation.

-Suggested Readings
+Suggested Materials

 The Anonymous People.
 Directed by Greg D. Williams, 4th Dimensions Productions, 2013.